ftdc-picsl/antsnetct/README.md

 ## Longitudinal thickness

 First run the cross-sectional (cx) pipeline on all time points.
+To make this faster, you can use the `--longitudinal-preproc` option, which will skip thickness and group template normalization.

-Defaults to running all session T1w images, but user can input a custom list.
+The longitudinal pipeline defaults to running all session T1w images, but user can input a custom list.

 The SST is built from the *processed* T1w images (ie, `desc-biascorr`) but the longitudinal segmentation is done with the *preprocessed* T1w images (ie, `desc-preproc`), which is oriented